whoisorioki/dashboard/system.md

       :5173                                  :8000                           :8888 (Router)
 ```

--   **Frontend**: A modern Single-Page Application (SPA) built with React and Vite.
-It is responsible for the user interface, data visualization, and all user interactions.
+-   **Frontend**: A modern SPA built with React and Vite.
+It is responsible for the user interface, data visualization, and all user interactions. **All analytics pages use a reusable `DataStateWrapper` for unified loading, error, and empty states.
+Spacing and layout are standardized using Material-UI's `Box` and `Grid`.**
 -   **Backend**: A high-performance API server built with FastAPI.
-It serves as an API gateway and business logic layer, processing requests, querying the database, performing complex calculations, and serving structured data to the frontend.
+It serves as an API gateway and business logic layer, processing requests, querying the database, performing complex calculations, and serving structured data to the frontend. **All GraphQL resolvers now fetch real data from Druid, and argument names/types are kept in sync with frontend queries.
+Redis cache initialization is conditional on environment.**
 -   **Database**: An Apache Druid cluster, a high-performance, real-time analytics database optimized for fast slice-and-dice queries on large datasets.

 ---